ppr350/rock-paper-scissors/README.md

 I will try to implememt the newly-learned problem solving skills to tackle this project.
 To think like a programmer, and use pseudocode to lay out steps to help writing the program, also break down problems into manageable subproblems.

-The outcome of this project is a playable, text-based Rock, Paper, Scissors game without GUI.
+The outcome of this project is a playable Rock, Paper, Scissors game.